mcode/rems-setup/README.md

 ### Running the full prototype environment

-You can find complete end-to-end full-stack set up guides for the REMS Proof of Concept prototype at the following links:
+Complete end-to-end set up guides for the REMS Proof of Concept prototype are listed below:

-[Simple Set Up](SimpleSetupGuide.md) - This guide will get you up and running quickly with a demo environment for using the prototype locally.
+[Simple Set Up](SimpleSetupGuide.md) - Follow this guid to quickly setup a demo environment for local testing.
 If you want to make changes or contribute to the codebase, see the detailed developer guide below.

-[Docker Developer Setup Guide](DeveloperSetupGuide.md) - Follow this guide if you would like to use [Docker](https://docs.docker.com/get-started/overview/) for running REMS Integration Prototype for Local Development.
+[Docker Developer Setup Guide](DeveloperSetupGuide.md) - Follow this guide to use [Docker](https://docs.docker.com/get-started/overview/) for running REMS Integration Prototype for Local Development.

-[Local Developer Setup Guide (No Docker)](EndToEndSetupGuide.md) - Follow this guide if you would like to start each application locally **without** using Docker for development.
+[Local Developer Setup Guide (No Docker)](EndToEndSetupGuide.md) - Follow this guide to start each application locally **without** using Docker for development.

 [HTTPS / SSL Setup Guide](SSLSetupGuide.md) - Follow this guide to launch each application in the prototype workflow with SSL enabled.